We must follow Christ by exercising faith and keeping an eternal perspective to fulfill life’s mission and return with honor to our Father in Heaven.

 We yearn for hope not just for moments in this life, but for eternity.
 Our hope is bolstered by understanding faith and charity, the pure love of Christ.

 We are on a journey, going home.
-We must search for truth, make our works worthy of it, and seek the companionship of the Holy Ghost to guide this journey.
+We must search for truth and seek the companionship of the Holy Ghost to guide this journey.

 Sometimes we get lost on the path to eternal life.
 Loving the Lord enough to keep His commandments will help keep us on track to return to Him.